Rongjiehuang/FastDiff/readme.md

 Visit our [demo page](https://fastdiff.github.io/) for audio samples.

 ## News
 - April.22, 2021: **FastDiff** accepted by IJCAI 2022.
-The expected release time of the full version codes (including pre-trained models, more datasets, and more neural vocoders) is at the IJCAI-2022 conference (before July.
-2022).
-Please star us and stay tuned!
 - June.21, 2022: The LJSpeech checkpoint and demo code are provided.
+- August.12, 2022: The VCTK/LibriTTS checkpoints are provided.
+- August.12, 2022: We will release follow-up work [ProDiff (ACM Multimedia'22)](https://arxiv.org/abs/2207.06389) on [GitHub]((https://github.com/Rongjiehuang/ProDiff)), where we futher optimized the speed-and-quality trade-off.

 # Quick Started
 We provide an example of how you can generate high-fidelity samples using FastDiff.